Posted by: Nick Norelli | October 23, 2007

 First Century Jewish Monotheism — Larry Hurtado

-This is essay is a re-write of the article linked to above.
+This essay is a re-write of the article linked to above.
 Both are worth checking out.

 Brilliant list, well done!